camunda/camunda-docs/docs/components/tasklist/userguide/api/tutorial.md

 }
 ```

-Now were ready to make requests to the API, but first let's define a DTO with the shape of the tasks were going to request.
+Now were ready to make requests to the API, but first let's define a Data Transfer Object, or DTO, with the shape of the tasks were going to request.
 For that we can create a file in `tasklist/dto/task.dto.ts`.
 There we can define the DTO like:

 ```ts
 type Variable = {